OnaiNet/rgt_3.14/README.md

 Once you boot up, there are a few configuration things you'll want to do.
 You'll want to get connected so you can update your software.
 Plug into a network via Ethernet, or connect via Wifi (there is a Wifi icon in the upper-right hand corner in Pixel that can guide you through connecting to MOST networks).

 #### Connect to CHG's Wifi
 CHG's Wifi is is a WPA2-Enterprise network and is not handled by Pixel's default GUI-based Wifi connector.
-I can help you get connected to CHG's Wifi.
+To connect:

+1. `sudo vi /etc/wpa_supplicant/wpa_supplicant.conf` (edit this file with whichever editor you prefer)
+1. Get a copy of the configuration settings from Kevin.
+1. Save the file, exit to the terminal
+1. `sudo wpa_cli status` (confirm your Wifi adapter is on, but INACTIVE)
+1. `sudo wpa_cli reconfigure` (tells the Wireless adapter to re-load its configuration)
+1. `sudo wpa_cli reconnect`
+1. `sudo wpa_cli status` (this should show AUTHENTICATED or something else to indicate it is connected/connecting.
+You run this command multiple times to see the status update)
+1. `ifconfig` (this is similar to `ipconfig` in Windows; shows each network adapter and its status. "wlan0" is the Wireless adapter.
+Ideally, we'd like to see a '10.10.x.x' address here once connected.)

 #### Connect to CHG's VPN
 For now, you might have to figure out how to do this on your own if you plan on working with your Pi remotely.